barotto/IBMulator/README.md

 project.
 Thank you guys, you made a terrific job!
 Without your work IBMulator would have taken at least a decade to reach the point where it is now.
 Also thanks to the DOSBox team.
-Only a little bit of code from them but a lot of information and inspiration.
+Some code from them as well and a lot of information and inspiration.